│By Isabelle Partridge, Gale Ambassador at the University of Exeter│

 One source which explored the life and works of romantic poet William Blake reveals the impact of his life growing up in London within this period of industrialization.
 The article from The Independent on Sunday includes the first two stanzas of Blake’s poem ‘London’ published in 1794 which laments on the issues of poverty, poor working conditions, and child exploitation within the city.

 Romanticism’s disillusionment with industrialization, as well as the fear and anxiety it had caused, saw many people in this period reflecting on an idealised rural lifestyle.
 Artist John Constable captured scenes of pastoral life in his landscapes, by drawing inspiration from the Dedham Vale area on the Essex/Suffolk border where the artist lived as a child.
-Constable’s most notable work ‘The Hay Wain’ (see the blog header image), produced in 1821 has been admired by many as it depicts a romanticised version of rural life.
+Constable’s most notable work ‘The Hay Wain’ (see this blog’s header image), produced in 1821 has been admired by many as it depicts a romanticised version of rural life.

 One Daily Mail article analyses the painting by highlighting minute details, such as the distant men in the field holding scythes to manually cut hay, to demonstrate the intricacies of Turner’s work and the process of constructing the rural idyll.

-The variety of sources and works explored through Gale Primary Sources highlights the essence of Romanticism, as well the lasting impact the art and literature from this period has had, as it continues to be enjoyed to the present day.
+The variety of sources and works explored through Gale Primary Sources highlights the essence of Romanticism, as well as the lasting impact the art and literature from this period has had, as it continues to be enjoyed to the present day.
 Romanticism was a movement much larger than a reaction to the Enlightenment but drew inspiration from the various social and political changes occurring at the end of the eighteenth century.
 The plethora of material from this period demonstrates how Romanticism encouraged an individual and personal response by romanticists to the changing world around them.

 If you enjoyed reading about Romanticism and the Enlightenment, check out these posts: